leonardonels/passkey-django/README.md

 # Passkey-Django

-This is my thesis project.
+This is my computer engineer thesis project.

 ## Overview